endlessm/flatpak-bundler/README.md

   finishArgs: [
     '--share=ipc', '--socket=x11', // Allow app to show windows with X11
     '--socket=pulseaudio', // Allow audio output
-    '--filesystem=home:rw', // Allow access to users home directory '--share=network', // Allow network access
+    '--filesystem=home', // Allow access to users home directory '--share=network', // Allow network access
     '--device=dri' // Allow OpenGL rendering
   ],
   renameDesktopFile: 'hello.desktop', // Rename the desktop file to agree with the app id so flatpak will export it
-  renameIcon: 'hello', // Rename the icon to agree with the app id so flatpak will support it }, { // Build options
+  renameIcon: 'hello' // Rename the icon to agree with the app id so flatpak will export it }, { // Build options
   arch: 'x86_64',
   bundlePath: 'dist/hello_x86_64.flatpak',